Messy Riffs, Catchy Melodies with Indie Punk Band Brixton Alley

 Alex played drums when we were kids, and then I got a guitar when I was about 9.
 Jonny was doing the same thing at the same time – we even had the same guitar teacher a one point – but we never actually met till we went to college.

-Then we started playing together and writing shitty pop songs, and then we got Alex in to drum along with them.
+Then we started playing together and writing shitty pop songs.
+Then we got Alex in to drum along with them.

 Where did the band name come from?